A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 First things first, what exactly is a Signature Coaching Program?

-In short, it’s a full system designed to support your clients in achieving their desired outcomes.
-It’s unique to your strengths and expertise, and it sets you apart from other coaches, making it easier to attract more clients.
+In short, it’s a system you design to help your clients achieve their goals.
+It’s unique to your strengths and expertise, and it sets you apart – making it easier to attract more clients.

 And the best part?
 It’s a win-win situation.
-Your clients get the support and guidance they need, and you get to showcase your expertise and create a more profitable business.
+Your clients get the support and guidance they need.
+You get to showcase your expertise and create a more profitable business.

 So, what makes a Signature Coaching Program so effective?

-Its comprehensive framework takes clients on a journey toward their desired outcome, breaking it down into manageable modules, and including assessments, exercises, and support to keep clients motivated and accountable.
+Your framework takes your clients on a journey toward their desired outcome, breaking it down into manageable modules, and including assessments, exercises, and support to keep them motivated and accountable.

 What does a signature coaching program do?